ROOT™ Periodontal & Implant Centers

 Suggested Aftercare

 Following your wisdom tooth procedure, it is common to experience mild to moderate pain, as well as minor bleeding.
 Swelling is very common, and typically peaks on the second day of recovery.
-To help reduce swelling, use an ice pack for twenty minute intervals (twenty minutes on, twenty minutes off).
-During this recovery period, it is also a good idea to limit physical activity until you have recovered, which typically takes between 3-5 days.
-We also recommend following a clear liquid diet following this procedure, and slowly reintroduce harder foods as your recovery progresses.
+To help reduce swelling, use an ice pack for twenty-minute intervals (twenty minutes on, twenty minutes off).
+During this recovery period, it is also a good idea to limit physical activity until you have recovered, which typically takes between 3 and 5 days.
+We also recommend following a clear liquid diet following this procedure, and slowly reintroducing harder foods as your recovery progresses.

 Expected Cost

-There are a range of factors that can impact the final cost of having a wisdom tooth or teeth removed, such as the severity of your case, the difficulty involved in removal, what type of anesthesia is administered, any associated procedures that need to be performed prior to or along with treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of having a wisdom tooth or teeth removed, such as the severity of your case, the difficulty involved in removal, what type of anesthesia is administered, any associated procedures that need to be performed prior to or along with treatment, and your insurance plan.

 • We accept Discover, Visa, MasterCard, and American Express